danielrcollins1/Arena/README.md

 encounters; individual combats can by one-on-one or in groups.
-Statistics at end show level-based demographics of the overall surviving population, percent of experience from treasure, and number and ratio of deaths caused by each type monster in the database.
+Statistics at end show level-based demographics of the overall surviving population, percent of experience from treasure, and number and ratio of deaths caused by each type of monster in the database.

 MONSTER METRICS -- Performs a binary search at each fighter level 1-12 to determine how many fighters represent a matched challenge against